adalcima/search-api/README.md

-# Engineer Test
+# Search API

 This project provides an API that can be used to search using a search criteria.

 ## Developer setup

-This project is based on Python3.7, so verify your local python installation to have the same version.
+This project is based on Python3.7 and Django framework, so verify your local python installation to have the same version.
-We can use a virtual environment and install the required packages in order to create the development environment and test the API.
+We can use a virtual environment and install the required packages(Django 3.1.1 included) in order to create the development environment and test the API.
 Follow the steps to prepare your environment:
 1. Create virtualenv
     ```